 by Piet Versleijen, Boxmeer, Holland

-Thanks to Piet for the photos and story. -- Derek Redmond
+Thanks to Piet for the continued story and detailed photos. -- Derek Redmond

 See more M606 Military Jeeps on The CJ3B Page.